Mucinous tubular and spindle cell carcinoma: Differential diagnosis

-Papillary renal cell carcinoma: MTSCC may have some morphologic similarities to the more common papillary renal cell carcinoma (papillary RCC), particularly the basophilic tumors (type 1 papillary RCC) with prominent solid growth pattern with sarcomatoid transformation.
+Papillary renal cell carcinoma: MTSCC may have some morphologic similarities to the more common papillary renal cell carcinoma (papillary RCC), particularly the basophilic tumors with prominent solid growth pattern with sarcomatoid transformation.

 Prognosis

 MTSCC is of low-grade malignancy.
 Some rare cases of lymph node metastasis and recurrence have been described.
 Two cases of MTSCC with sarcomatoid change have been described, one with widespread metastasis to distant organs, including lung and bone.

 A spindled component is characteristic of MTSCC, but the presence of significant pleomorphism with prominent nucleoli and mitotic activity, and necrosis should raise concern for a sarcomatoid change.
 Microscopic necrosis can be seen focally in MTSCC.
 Its significance is unknown.
 The presence of any necrosis should be mentioned in the pathological report.